AlexBacich/sticky-headers-table/README.md

 For more advanced usage - decorate Text with other widgets like borders, cell colors, etc. Check decorated_example.dart to see it in action.
 You can also wrap cell with tap listeners and add custom behavior on tap.
 Check tap_handler_example.dart.

-You can also customize the cell dimensions using the cellDimensions property of StickyHeadersTable.
-Uniform or different cell widths and heights are both supported.
+The cell dimensions can be customized using the cellDimensions property of StickyHeadersTable.
+Use:
+- CellDimensions.base for default fixed values.
+- CellDimensions.fixed for custom fixed width and height for each content cell.
+- CellDimensions.variableColumnWidth if you need different width for each column.
+- CellDimensions.variableRowHeight if you need different height for each row.
+- CellDimensions.variableColumnWidthAndRowHeight if you need different width for each column and different height for each row.

 Feature requests and PRs are welcome.